StrongKey/FIDO-Server/docs/User_Guide.md

 ### Registration
 These calls uniquely register a user, and are required before any other calls can be used.
 Though it is not required to include a Relying Party (RP) web application in the chain of events, it provides a number of [security benefits](https://www.w3.org/TR/webauthn/#sctn-rp-benefits).
 Using these calls a user, a Relying Party web applicaton, and the user’s client (containing at least one Authenticator) work in concert to generate a public key credential and associate it with the user’s RP web application account.
 This requires a test of user presence or user verification.
 We strongly recommend including a Relying Party web application in your architecture.
-- **/fidokeys/challenge**:  This is always the first call made for any user, as it initiates the registration process by obtaining a single-use, cryptographically strong random number (nonce) from the FIDO2 Server via the RP web application.
+- **/fidokeys/registration/challenge**:  This is always the first call made for any user, as it initiates the registration process by obtaining a single-use, cryptographically strong random number (nonce) from the FIDO2 Server via the RP web application.
 From the FIDO2 Server the nonce is then sent to the Authenticator for signing.
 - **/fidokeys**: This call submits a signed challenge (nonce) from the Authenticator to the FIDO2 Server via an RP web application, after which registration is complete and the user may log in.
+Upon success, the FIDO2 Authenticator public key is stored in the _skfs_ database.

+**NOTE**: Registering additional Authenticators to an existing user makes use of the same REST APIs as when used for first-time registration, but the logic must be adjusted accordingly.

 ### Authentication
 Authenticate a user using FIDO2 protocols.
 These calls mirror the registration calls in function.
 A user must be registered with at least one key before authentication calls can be made.
 In these calls the user and their client (containing at least one Authenticator) work together to cryptographically prove to an RP web application that the user controls the credential private key associated with a previously-registered public key credential (see Registration, above).
 This requires a test of user presence or user verification, and will occur with every login attempt.
-- **/fidokeys/authenticate/challenge**: Obtains a single-use, cryptographically strong random number (nonce) from the FIDO2 Server via the RP web application.
+- **/fidokeys/authentication/challenge**: Obtains a single-use, cryptographically strong random number (nonce) from the FIDO2 Server via the RP web application.
 From the FIDO2 Server the nonce is then sent to the Authenticator for signing.
-- **/fidokeys/authenticate**: This call submits a signed challenge (nonce) from the Authenticator to the FIDO2 Server via RP web application, after which authentication is complete and the user is logged in.
+- **/fidokeys/authentication**: This call submits a signed challenge (nonce) from the Authenticator to the FIDO2 Server via RP web application, after which authentication is complete and the user is logged in.

 ### Administration
 Admin calls are designed for managing registered Authenticators. **{kid}** is the unique ID of the Authenticator being manipulated.
 These calls require a user to be registered with at least one Authenticator, but not necessarily logged in (authenticated).